-- 1. a static transmission and generation model; - 2. generator, load, and PAR shift factors; - 3. generator output and load from 2009 through 2011; - 4. a PAR impact assumption that the PAR control is perfect; and - 5. new or upgraded Transmission Facilities.
+- 1. a static transmission and generation model; - 2. generator, load, and PAR shift factors; - 3. generator output, load, and interchange schedules from 2009 through 2011 or any subsequent three year period mutually agreed to by the Parties; - 4. a PAR impact assumption that the PAR control is perfect for all PARs within the transmission model except the PARs at the Michigan-Ontario border; and - 5. new or upgraded Transmission Facilities.

-The Parties shall calculate the GLDFs using an IDC model that contains a mutually agreed upon static set of: (1) transmission lines that are modeled as in-service; (2) generators; and (3) loads.
-Using these GLDFs, generator output data from 2009 through 2011, and load data from 2009 through 2011, the Parties shall calculate each Party's MW impact on each M2M Flowgate for each hour in 2009, 2010, and 2011.
+The Parties shall calculate the GLDFs using a transmission model that contains a mutually agreed upon set of: (1) transmission lines that are modeled as in-service; (2) generators; and (3) loads.
+Using these GLDFs, generator output data from the three year period agreed to by the Parties, and load data from the three year period agreed to by the Parties, the Parties shall calculate each Party's MW impact on each M2M Flowgate for each hour in the three year period agreed to by the Parties.
 Using these impacts, the Parties shall create a reference year consisting of four periods ("M2M Entitlement Periods") for each M2M Flowgate.
 The M2M Entitlement Periods are as follows: